kanovami/Lunar_Q/README.md

 9. relaxation strength $\Delta$ of the secondary peak (for the Sundberg-Cooper rheology)

 The last two parameters correspond to $\eta_{\rm{P}}/\eta_{\rm{S}}$ and $\delta J/J_{\rm{U}}$ from [Renaud and Henning (2018)](https://iopscience.iop.org/article/10.3847/1538-4357/aab784).
 The Sundberg-Cooper parameters used in our paper are defined as $\Delta=\delta J/J_{\rm{U}}$ and $t_{\rm{rel}}=\eta_{\rm{P}}\Delta/\eta_{\rm{S}}$.

+The input file as well as other free parameters of the tidal heating code are specified in the module "mconst.f90".
+To compile the code, use all files ending with ".f90" and ".for" - the latter ("nr.for", in particular) contains subroutines from [Numerical Recipes in Fortran 77](http://numerical.recipes) by Press et al. (1992).
+File "main.f90" is the main body of the code and includes a subroutine for the calculation of tidal heating in a unit volume averaged over one orbital period.
+In "peltier.f90" is a subroutine calculating complex potential tidal Love number $k_2$ at a given frequency for the prescribed interior structure.
+Finally, file "glpq.f90" calculates Hansen coefficients (or, specifically, Kaula's eccentricity functions; see [Kaula, 1961](https://academic.oup.com/gji/article/5/2/104/669948)) using the Von Zeipel-Andoyer method (e.g., [Cherniack, 1972](https://ui.adsabs.harvard.edu/abs/1972SAOSR.346.....C/abstract)).

+## Plot_results

+Files used for plotting Figures 5-12 from Section 5 (Application to the Moon) and similar figures in the Supporting Information, given the output "chain_core_REAL.dat" of the MCMC runs.
+The same files also generate the lists of ten best-fitting samples and 100 random samples for Models 1-3 and the reparameterised version of Model 2.

+## Random_100

+Overview of the 100 randomly-chosen samples for Models 1, 2, and 3, and the reparameterised version of Model 2 that are depicted in Figures 7, 9, 15-17, and S1.